nugentechnologies/NuMetRRBS/README.md

 Continue with downstream data analysis.

 Note: These commands assume that a 12-base index read was generated.
-If longer index reads were generated, contact NuGEN Technical Support.
+If longer index reads were generated, contact Tecan NGS Technical Support techserv-gn@tecan.com.

 ## Diversity Trimming Examples